John Lefner, Executive Director

 John Lefner hails from upstate NY and is a lifelong camp enthusiast.
 He has provided leadership to camps and child-focused initiatives for the YMCA in Florida and Rhode Island, Double H Ranch and Saratoga Independent School.

 John is proud to lead YMCA Camp Chingachgook and is joined by his wife Jennifer and two daughters/campers, Sasha and Olivia.
 John enjoys skiing (alpine and water), traveling and spending time with friends and family.
 He is looking forward to working closely with year-round and summer staff to build incredible memories for the campers served and to maintain the exceptional traditions and reputation at Chingachgook.

-Jiné Andreozzi, Summer Program Director
+Jiné Andreozzi, Summer Camp Director

 ext.
 6631 firstname.lastname@example.org

-Tricia Biles, Group Services Director
+Tricia Biles, Outdoor Education & Group Service Director

 ext.
 6644 email@example.com